 Creatine Kinase (CK) or CPK , Total Plus Isoenzymes Test

-CPK stands for creatine phosphokinase and it's an important enzyme produced by your body.
-Sometimes it's also referred to as creatine kinase (CK) and this enzyme helps doctors discover specific injuries or diseases in the human body.
+CPK stands for creatine phosphokinase, a vital enzyme your body produces.
+Sometimes it's also referred to as creatine kinase (CK); this enzyme helps doctors discover specific injuries or diseases in the human body.

 You can test your CPK levels with a simple blood test.
 This enzyme is found in nearly all tissues and organs in the human body.
-However, it branches out into 3 different categories that help doctors distinguish where there is inflammation and why.
+However, it branches into three categories that help doctors distinguish where there is inflammation and why.

-Keep reading this article to learn more about CPK, its normal values in adults, and what to do if they get high.
+Keep reading this article to learn more about the CPK test, its average values in adults, and what to do if they get high.

 The Basics of the CPK Test

-Creatine phosphokinase is divided into 3 main categories such as CPK 1, CPK 2, and CPK 3.
+Creatine phosphokinase is divided into three main categories: CPK 1, CPK 2, and CPK 3.
 Each of these categories is associated with specific organs and body parts.
-In other words, you'll find more of a particular CPK isoenzyme in certain organs and less of it in the rest of the body.
+In other words, you'll find more of a particular CPK isoenzyme in specific organs and less in the rest of the body.
 For example: